Kyoto travel guide: Your one-stop guide for exploring Japan’s scenic city

 Kyoto Maikoya is a cultural property in Japan where you can have an authentic Japanese tea ceremony.
 Basically, the old machiya house is where you can sit down and have matcha tea with a host performing ancient rituals.
 They even have the option of doing the tea ceremony with a geisha or maiko.

 The basic ceremony lasts for 45 minutes and is held in the facility’s traditional tatami tea room.
-The per-person cost is JPY 2,900 (MYR 96).
-Add in an extra JPY 3,424 (MYR 113) to perform the ceremony wearing a real kimono with a hairstyle done by the staff.
+The per-person cost is JPY 2,900 (INR 1,737.45).
+Add in an extra JPY 3,424 (INR 2,051.39) to perform the ceremony wearing a real kimono with a hairstyle done by the staff.
 You can even take a stroll and click pictures in the garden afterwards.

 Traditional Japanese arts